Groups of experts- and working parties under the EDQM

 Whereas the groups of experts are permanent, the working parties are appointed for a defined period to work in-depth with specific aspects or subjects related to the areas covered by the groups of experts.
 The contributions from the many groups of experts and working parties and the involvement of national experts are essential to the continued elaboration and revision of the Ph.
 Eur.

 The amount of time to allocate for the expert work very much depends on the group of experts or working party being joined.
 The most active groups of experts usually hold 3 annual meetings of 1,5 days.
-The work volume in between meetings depends on the level of commitment to the group’s work.
-Expect to allocate time corresponding to at least 2 weeks’ work every year.
+The workload in between meetings depends on the level of commitment to the group’s work.
+Expect to allocate time corresponding to 2 weeks’ work every year.

 Exp. gr.
 6: Biological and Biotechnological products